togakangaroo/curriculum/units/5-string/lessons/2-project/README.md

 					adjective_1, game_1, adjective_2, plural_noun, verb_ing_1)
 ```

 You must create and implement this function.
 The `text` variable represents the text that you will need to modify.
 Print it out to the console to get more clues.
+The other parameters represent the values from the text boxes on the page.
 This function must return the modified text.

 ###Brianstorming
 Before you start coding, identify the list of steps you need to do to finish this project.
 Here's a start: